baentsch/oqs-software/haproxy/README.md

 This sets up a transparent, application level QSC-protected tunnel between the two HAproxy instances that can be accessed with any plain HTTP tooling or browser.
 For more secure and realistic setups, read on.

 *Note 1:* In case you don't have a plain HTTP server to OQS-enable, you can start one easily (on port 8000) for test purposes with `python3 -m http.server`.
-Be aware that such simple http server then serves the contents of the folder where it have been started...
+Be aware that such simple http server then serves the contents of the folder where it has been started...

 *Note 2:* The server-side proxy outputs the QSC-certificate it generated on the fly.
 You should pass this to a curl invocation with the option `--cacert` to eliminate the otherwise occuring warning about an untrusted server certificate.